StatStud/techblog/content/posts/bayesian-statistics-the-fun-way.md

 The purpose of this chapter is to quantify *how much data* it should take to convince someone of a hypothesis.

+## Chapter 18: When data does not convince you

+## Chapter 19: From hypothesis testing to parameter estimation